 The Fairies, Sunbury

-Welcome to 2016!
-Fairy Dancing is now underway and if you’re not already a Fairy Dancer, we would love you and your fairy to come and watch a lesson, or have a free trial lesson, so you can see just how magical and fun it truly is to dance in Fairyland!
+Term 2 2018 will soon be starting, so come and have a look at Fairy Dancing in our magical studios to see if it’s right for your fairy child.We would love you and your fairy to come and watch a lesson, or have a free trial lesson, so you can see just how magical and fun it truly is to dance in Fairyland!

 Click on our links to the left to find out about the many different classes we teach at The Fairies North West Melbourne including Fairy Dancing for children 2 years up to 6 years, and Step Up Dancing for those ready to pirouette their way into a more formal class.

 All lessons for this age range have been designed with a specific focus on the development of basic movement skills as well as an appreciation of and confidence in dance.

 In summary, the skills explored cover the key areas of core strength and gross motor skills through the development of auditory skills, rhythm and basic counting, keeping time, spatial awareness, and co-ordination, an introduction to stretching, balance and music interpretation.

 Obviously, we are also encouraging the development of imagination and confidence as well as cooperation and respect.

 Each activity in each lesson is designed to introduce, develop and refine one or more of these skills.
 Such skills are not only integral in developing young dancers, but are also important in the cognitive, emotional and social development of children.

 In keeping with the cognitive development level of such an age range, this unit is very structured, uses repetition, and is appropriately paced.
 Teachers and assistants are very aware of the unique needs of this age group and will at all times be supportive and encouraging whilst helping children to learn and appreciate working in a group environment.